MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/4-how-app-deployments-work.md

 ## What is a pod template?

 A pod template allows you to define the configuration of the pod you wish to deploy.
-The template contains information such as the name of container image, which container registry to use to fetch the images, and runtime configuration information such as ports to use.
+The template contains information such as the name of container image, which container registry to use to fetch the images.
+The template may also include runtime configuration information such as ports to use.
 Templates are defined by using YAML in the same way as when you create Docker files.

 You can use templates to deploy pods manually.
 However, a manually deployed pod isn't relaunched after it fails, is deleted, or is terminated.
 To manage the lifecycle of a pod, you need to create a higher-level Kubernetes object.

 ## What is a replication controller?

 A replication controller uses pod templates and defines a specified number of pods that must run.
-The controller helps you run multiple instances of the same pod and ensures the specified number of pods are always running on one or more nodes in the cluster.
-The controller will replace pods launched in this way with new pods if they fail, are deleted, or are terminated.
+The controller helps you run multiple instances of the same pod and ensures pods are always running on one or more nodes in the cluster.
+The controller replaces running pods in this way with new pods if they fail, are deleted, or are terminated.

 For example, assume you deploy the drone tracking front-end website and users start accessing the website.
 If all the pods fail for any reason, the website is unavailable to your users unless you launch new pods.
 A replication controller helps you make sure your website is always available.